justin0725/data_vis_examples/README.md

 <br/> <br/> <br/>

 <a name="rdd"></a>
-# 1. Does voting make people want to learn about public policy?
+# 1. Does mandatory voting make people learn about public policy?
-## No. In Brazil, mandatory voting prompts more people to vote, but not to learn about policy.
+## No. In Brazil, mandatory voting prompts more people to vote, but policy knowledge is unaffected.
 ##### Replication of a regression discontinuity analysis from [a 2014 paper by Lopez de Leon and Rizzi](https://www.aeaweb.org/articles?id=10.1257/pol.6.4.380).
 Some people argue that voting gives voters an incentive to learn more about policy.
 Others argue that because the marginal effect of a single vote on an election's outcome is negligible, ability to vote does is not a compelling reason to learn more about policy (the "rational ignorance" hypothesis).